International Business

 Roles and career pathways

 Analysing key business issues from a global perspective gives International Business graduates the knowledge and skills for a wide range of roles.
-Early roles for graduates may be administrators, coordinators, graduate advisors or analysts before moving to more senior or management positions.
-They may work as business development adviser, international marketing executive, logistics coordinator, management consultant, project or programme coordinator, import/export agent, procurement adviser, global sales account manager or HR adviser.
-Some of these roles will require additional study or experience.
+Early roles for graduates may be: administrators, project coordinators, graduate advisors or analysts.

 It is common for International Business students to study another commerce major for example Human Resources and Employment Relations (HRER), Management or Marketing.
 They can also include an outside major or degree in Law, Science or Arts, where subjects such as History, Sociology, Environmental Studies or Development Studies can all complement an International Business degree.
-Postgraduate study can lead to research possibilities or policy roles or academic research and teaching.
+Postgraduate study can lead to research possibilities, policy roles or academic research and teaching.
 The Master of Global Marketing and Master of Global Management are popular courses for people interested in these areas.

 Where International Business graduates work